 Highlights: Friendly, Loyal, Smart

-The Golden Retriever may be the second most popular dog breed in America, however, they actually originated from England.
+The Golden Retriever is a wonderful family dog that’s the second most popular dog breed in the USA.
+But, they actually originated from England.
 During the hay day of hunting in England, hunters needed a tireless worker that’s high energy and a superb swimmer.

 Fortunately, the Golden Retriever fit the bill.
 They’re a muscular dogs with a lean frame.
 They have a powerful set of legs to keep them afloat and paddling through the murky waters.
 And of course, they sport the signature golden coat.

 This iconic English dog was developed by Dudley Marjoribanks, the first Lord Tweedmouth.
-He first set his sights on breeding an effective gun dog capable of navigating the terrain of his estate in the highlands.
-And through many iterations, the Golden was born.
+He first set his sights on breeding an effective gun dog capable of navigating the terrain of his highland estate.
+And through many iterations, the Golden Retriever was born.

-Often described as the happiest dog in the world, the Golden Retriever is a loving companion that’s highly adaptable and loving.
+Often described as the happiest dog in the world, the Golden Retriever is a friendly and kind companion that’s highly adaptable and loving.
 There’s not a single aggressive bone in these dogs, as they tend to greet everyone with smiles and kisses.

 - Golden Retrievers were developed by crossbreeding a yellow retriever with the Tweed Water Spaniel, Irish Setter and Bloodhound.